The Concord (The Revere at Anthem 702-259-4653)

 design and well protected, undulating greens to give the Lexington its unique character.
 The Concord, comparatively speaking, provides generous fairways amidst similar

 topography, with more landing area off the tee and near the greens.
-Now that the operation at the Revere is in the hands of Troon Golf, we can expect the high quality of

 We were totally impressed with the on property facilities, which include a gorgeous new clubhouse and complete practice area.
 The stunning clubhouse, opened in the fall of